Skip to Main Content

 Four Decades of Cantonese Form in Paris

 Paris has never been short of Chinese restaurants, but the category fractures sharply by ambition and tradition.
 At one end sit neighbourhood Cantonese and pan-Asian rooms that prioritise accessibility; at the other, a much smaller cohort of formal dining rooms that treat the cuisine as an expression of classical technique.
-Shang Palace, at 10 Avenue d'Iéna in the 16th arrondissement, has operated in that upper tier since the early 1980s, making it one of the longest-running Cantonese fine-dining addresses in France.
+Shang Palace is a one-Michelin-star Cantonese restaurant at 10 Avenue d'Iéna in the 16th arrondissement of Paris.
 That longevity is not incidental: in a city where French haute cuisine defines the formal dining benchmark, sustaining a Michelin-starred Chinese room for over 40 years requires consistent kitchen discipline and a dining room culture that knows what it is doing.

 The Shape of a Cantonese Meal

 Cantonese dining at this level follows a rhythm that differs markedly from Western tasting-menu formats.
 Rather than a progressive narrative of courses leading to a crescendo, a formal Cantonese meal tends to move laterally: multiple dishes arrive across an extended sitting, each complete in itself, with the table collectively assembling the meal rather than following a single sequential arc.
-At Shang Palace, the dining room's chandeliers and Sung-style paintings underscore that this is a room designed for extended, ceremonial eating, not a quick pass through courses.
+At Shang Palace, the dining room's chandeliers and Sung-style paintings underscore a formal setting for extended, ceremonial eating.

 Pacing matters here more than at many Paris addresses.
 In classic Cantonese custom, the rhythm of a table is partly determined by the guests themselves: dishes are ordered to create balance across textures, cooking methods, and registers of flavour rather than to follow a prescribed tasting sequence.
 A table that orders only roasted meats or only seafood has misread the format.
 The kitchen at Shang Palace, led by Chef Samuel Lee Sum, is structured to support that range.
 Seafood receives particular attention, prepared across multiple techniques within a single menu visit, so that the same ingredient category can appear steamed, sautéed, or braised without repetition.